Personal injury protection (PIP) insurance helps pay for your medical bills and lost wages when you or your passengers are injured in a car accident.

 What does personal injury protection (PIP) cover?

-PIP insurance pays a per-person benefit amount for injuries you and others specified in your policy sustain in an auto accident.
+PIP insurance pays a per-person benefit for injuries you and others specified in your policy sustain in an auto accident.
 Basic personal injury car insurance coverage is for the insured’s own injuries on a first-party basis, without regard to fault.

 Parties typically covered by PIP include: